Learning Reviews and Processes linked to Incidents of Serious Harm or Death

 Lead: Fire Brigade

 Purpose: Non-statutory Fire Fatality Reviews are completed after each accidental dwelling fire where an individual loses their life.
 The reviews are completed to assess the interaction between the organisation and individual members of the community to ensure that interventions reduce dwelling fire risk and people remain safe in their own homes.
-All historical contact, advice and interventions are assessed to determine whether as mush as possible had been done to prevent an accidental dwelling fire and the subsequent fatal outcome.
+All historical contact, advice and interventions are assessed to determine whether as much as possible had been done to prevent an accidental dwelling fire and the subsequent fatal outcome.
 The Fire Fatality Review draws in information from the initial crews responding to the incident, contact with partner organisations, comprehensive reports from the joint fire investigation completed with Police and the Brigade’s targeting methodology to determine the level of dwelling fire risk and whether the corresponding interventions were appropriate.

 Fire Fatality Learning Reviews are generally completed internally within 28 days but may also include the attendance of specific partners depending on the circumstances of the incident.
 All learning elicited from each Fire Fatality Review is used to strengthen the systems and processes within the Brigade to achieve Safer Homes and the goal of Safer, Stronger Communities.